erichosick/sql-json/README.md

 ## Future Features

-* Use Jquery, instead of just a property name, to get data from the data property.
+* Use SQLJson, instead of just a property name, to get data from the data property.
 * Provide information on sql format standard (Oracle, MySql, sqlite, etc.).
 May not be required/beyond scope.
 * Some kind of security so people can't do things like accidentally drop a database.
 Could be beyond scope.
 * Invalid sql statments are not valided by us.
 We will just take the results from back end server and display them if the sql is invalid.